5 - 9

 ITC is working on upgrading their transmission towers, read here for trail impacts.

-Also, sewer improvements in Rochester will impact the trail this spring.
+Also, sewer improvements in Rochester will impact the trail this season.

 FCRT meets on the last Tuesday of each month (except Nov./Dec) at 7PM at the Auburn Hills Community Center (click here for directions).
 All are welcome!

 Crusin' For The Trails - September 10, 2016

 Join us for a chairty trail ride with proceeds to benefit FCRT.
 More info here.